Ogletree, Deakins, Nash, Smoak

 Statement of Practice Summary:

-Employment and Labor Law (federal and state); Employment Litigation; Employment Discrimination; Title VII; ADEA; ADA; Family and Medical Leave Act; Harassment; Affirmative Action; Equal Employment Opportunity Law; Administrative Agency Practice; EEOC Claims; Fair Labor Standards Act; Wage and Hour Law; Wrongful Termination Defense; Whistleblower Litigation; Reductions in Force; WARN Act; Covenants Not To Compete; Unfair Competition and Trade Secret Litigation; Employment Class Actions; Employment Arbitration; National Labor Relations Act; Collective Bargaining; Union Representation Elections; Unfair Labor Practice Charges; Labor Strikes; Employee Benefits; ERISA; Occupational Safety and Health; Prevailing Wage Litigation; Immigration Law.
+Employment and Labor Law (federal, state and city); Employment Litigation; Employment Discrimination; Title VII; ADEA; ADA; Family and Medical Leave Act; Harassment; Affirmative Action; Equal Employment Opportunity Law; Administrative Agency Practice; EEOC Claims; Fair Labor Standards Act; Wage and Hour Law; Wrongful Termination Defense; Whistleblower Litigation; Reductions in Force; WARN Act; Covenants Not To Compete; Unfair Competition and Trade Secret Litigation; Employment Class Actions; Employment Arbitration; National Labor Relations Act; Collective Bargaining; Union Representation Elections; Unfair Labor Practice Charges; Labor Strikes; Employee Benefits; ERISA; Occupational Safety and Health; Prevailing Wage Litigation; Immigration Law.

 Documents by Lawyers at this office